TavoAI/tavo-sdk/docs-site/docs/sdks/javascript/index.md

 3. **Type Safety**: Use TypeScript interfaces for better development experience
 4. **Timeouts**: Set appropriate timeouts for your use case
 5. **Rate Limiting**: Implement proper rate limiting and backoff strategies

-## API Reference

-For complete API documentation, see the [JavaScript SDK API Reference](../api/javascript.md).